 Left panel: Expression of the stroma target COL6A3 exon 6 and a tumor target in the same ovarian cancer tissue sample using RNA in situ hybridization.
 Both pictures show the same image section.
-Red dots indicate target mRNA expression, which is tumor cell-specific in the case of the tumor target (right) and restricted predominantly to the tumor stroma cells in case of the stroma target, COL6A3 exon 6 (left).
-Right panel: Two affinity-enhanced TCR candidates (TCR1, TCR2) targeting COL6A3 exon 6 appear to eradicate COL6A3 exon 6-positive tumors implanted in mice.
-One of the TCR candidates (TCR2) activates both CD4+ and CD8+ T cells without CD8 co-transduction.
+Red dots indicate target mRNA expression, which is tumor cell-specific in the case of the tumor target (right) and restricted predominantly to

-After completing preclinical safety assessment, we plan to submit a clinical trial application to the FDA or European authorities for the IMA204 program in the second half of 2021.
+After completing preclinical safety assessment, we plan to submit a CTA and/or an IND to the European authorities or FDA for the IMA204 program YE2022.